|

 Hospice and Palliative Care Services.
 For More information

-becoming a volunteer click
+about becoming a volunteer

-here.
+click here.

-Bereavement Return
+Bereavement

-concerns of South Coast Hospice and Palliative Care Services does not
+The concerns of South Coast Hospice and Palliative Care Services does not

 end with the death of the patient.
-Our services follow
+Our services follow family

 and caregivers for 13 months following the patients death.